EmuKit/emukit/_posts/2016-06-12-bayesian-optimization.markdown

 are solved using principles of *statistical inference* and *decision theory*.

 How is it done?
 The first step is to build a model for the objective function.
-This model should captures our prior beliefs on the function and can be either generic or it can be some sort of structural knowledge about the problem.
+This model should captures our prior beliefs on the function and can be either generic or it can encode some prior structural knowledge about the problem.
 Every time we evaluate the objective the model is updated with the collected data.
 Following with our example, let's start by collecting 5 points at random and use them to train a Gaussian process [[2]](#references-on-bayesian-optimization) with [GPy](https://github.com/SheffieldML/GPy).